 5. Jenny Lake Excursions

 Experience the beautiful Teton views from the water!
-Jenny Lake Boating offers small, passenger shuttles across Jenny Lake at the base of Mount Teewinot.
+Jenny Lake Boating offers small, passenger shuttles across the lake at the base of Mount Teewinot.
 The shuttle runs to Inspiration Point every 10-15 minutes during the day, and the Cascade Canyon trailhead can be found on the west side of the lake.

-They also offer a scenic cruise, where passengers will spend approximately one hour on Jenny Lake with a knowledgeable guide.
+They also offer a scenic cruise, where passengers will spend approximately one hour on the lake with a knowledgeable guide.
 Learn about the history and geology of the area as well as the flora and fauna around the lake while capturing the spectacular views on your camera.
 Private boats are available and perfect for anyone with limited mobility to get up close to the Tetons.

 RELATED STORY: A Day at Jenny Lake